The Ultimate Guide to Dental Treatments in Hemel Hempstead

 Why Does a Root Canal Tooth Hurt When Biting?

 Some patients notice tooth pain after a root canal when biting.
-This can happen because the tissues around the tooth are still healing.
+This is often described as pain after a root canal or pressure sensitivity in the treated tooth when biting.

 The tooth may feel sensitive when pressure is applied.
 This is often temporary and improves as inflammation decreases.